outermedia/solr-fusion/src/main/doc/user-guide.md

 The json response renderer always renders facets in json.nl=arrarr format.
 But the format of json and xml is described by a freemarker template which can be easily adjusted (see json.ftl and xml.ftl in chapter [Configuration Files](#configuration-files)).

+The line above declares the global response renderer, which can be overwritten for specific Solr servers.

 Note: The php renderer is not implemented in version 1.0.

 ## Query Builder